 The care and maintenance of landscaped areas such as golf courses, cemeteries, athletic fields, parks, corporate and institutional lawns and grounds, and residential lawns and gardens can contribute to water quality degradation.
 Turf is a major feature of all but the highest density urban landscapes, and how it is managed affects water quality.
 Excessive amounts of fertilizer (nutrients) and pesticides, inappropriate formulations of fertilizer, and poor timing of fertilizer and pesticide applications can result in losses to the environment via stormwater runoff and/or leaching to groundwater.
 Problems can also originate from storage and disposal practices for fertilizers and pesticides.
 Chemicals can leak from hoses and containers, either accidentally or because of carelessness or negligence.
+Unhealthy or compacted lawns essentially act as impervious surfaces generating more polluted runoff than properly maintained grounds.
 Lawn areas adjacent to waterbodies also attract geese and other waterfowl.